Policy Tracker

 11121.5.

-(a) As used in this article, “person,” “interested person,” “participant,” ”member of the public,” and any other similar terms referring to those who may engage with governmental agencies under this chapter do not include artificial intelligence systems, autonomous agents, robots, or other nonhuman entities, whether physical or digital.
+(a) As used in this article, “person,” “interested person,” “participant,” “member of the public,” and any other similar terms referring to those who may engage with governmental agencies under this chapter do not include artificial intelligence systems, autonomous agents, or robots, whether physical or digital.

 Section 11342.575 is added to the Government Code, to read: